opiproject/opi-prov-life/LIFECYCLE.md

 # TODO: add more examples
 ```

-# Get and Set date and time
+# Set date and time

 example if we using redfish: